thestickybullgod/HashVektor/README.md

 ## How to Activate

-1. Please patch your `HashVektor` executable to the latest version
+1. Please update your `HashVektor` executable to the latest version
 2. Launch `HashVektor_v1.1.exe`
 3. Click **Activate License**
 4. Supply your Machine ID